-It’s the start of another school year, and another year of the First Minister's Reading Challenge!
+We can’t believe it’s October already and we’re into another year of the First Minister's Reading Challenge!
 We’ve been delighted to see so many of you register for this year’s challenge already.
-Registering early means you will be entered into our giveaway for £250 of books.
-It’s been great to launch our new webinar series too - sign up for one of our upcoming sessions if you haven’t attended one yet.
+It’s been great to launch our new webinar series too - sign up for one of our CLPL sessions if you haven’t attended one yet.
 We will be sharing the recordings of past sessions soon.

 Looking back and looking ahead

-Despite the school closures and restrictions, last year’s Reading Challenge ended on a hopeful note with the announcement of our fantastic winners from across Scotland.
-Their creativity and commitment to sharing books was so inspiring, and we look forward to seeing where they go next on their reading journeys.
+Despite the school closures and restrictions, last year’s Reading Challenge ended on a hopeful note with the announcement of our fantastic winners from across Scotland in the FMRC Awards 2021.
+In a time of constant change and disruption we have seen true resilience and creativity from all across Scotland.
+The commitment to sharing books was so inspiring, and we look forward to seeing where they go next on their reading journeys.

 Resources for getting started

 We have a lots of useful resources which can help you get started or resume building your reading culture, and all of them can be found in our resource library.

 Our new mind maps contain all of the key information you need, so why not print a copy for your staff room or notice board?
 The start of the year is also a critical time for getting other staff on board with the challenge, so our door signs, cross-curricular book lists and video on what you can achieve through the challenge will be great tools to help make this happen.
 For ideas on sharing books amidst ongoing restrictions, take a look at our safe book borrowing guide.
 Our new resource on genre, inspired by last year's submissions, will be published soon to help learners get to the right book.
 Knowing your preferred genre is a great place to start!